Are Seahawks pursuing free agent running back Devonta Freeman?

 The rumblings have been out there for a while that the Seahawks might go after veteran Devonta Freeman to shore up depth at running back.

-But in the most concrete sign that something may be afloat, a report from Adam Caplan of SiriusXMNFL Wednesday stated the Seahawks “have made an offer” to Freeman.
+But in the most concrete sign that something may be afloat, a report from Adam Caplan of SiriusXM NFL Radio Wednesday stated the Seahawks “have made an offer” to Freeman.

 Caplan, though, also reported that Freeman wants more than Seattle has offered so far, and that for now the Seahawks are not budging.
 But the report at least indicates what would appear to be some significant talks between the two sides.